 - What other intervention resources are available at your school?
-Which students will be prioritized for Math Corps service compared to students who will be prioritized for other intervention(s)? - How many students in your building demonstrate a need for intervention services because they are scoring below proficiency on state achievement tests or other school screening tools? - □ In which space(s) will tutoring occur? - □ To which computer(s) or other device(s) will tutor(s) have regular, reliable access? - What secure (locked) storage could the tutor utilize (for student files, for personal effects, etc.)? - What do we need to know about your school or district/agency to follow your policies and expectations for partnerships? - Which staff member at your school or district/agency will lead AmeriCorps member recruitment efforts?
-Site partners play an essential and active role in recruitment by collaborating to provide referrals and recruit prospective AmeriCorps members from their community and networks.
+Which students will be prioritized for Math Corps service compared to students who will be prioritized for other intervention(s)? - How many students demonstrate a need for intervention services because they are scoring below proficiency on state achievement tests or other school screening tools? - In which space(s) will tutoring occur? - □ To which computer(s) or other device(s) and internet will tutor(s) have regular, reliable access? - □ What secure (locked) storage could the tutor utilize (for student files, for personal effects, etc.)? - What do we need to know about your school or district/agency to follow your policies and expectations for partnerships? - Which staff member will lead AmeriCorps Member recruitment efforts?
+Partners play an essential and active role in recruitment by collaborating to provide referrals and recruit prospective AmeriCorps Members from their community and networks.